What Is a CMS? Examples, Types, and How to Choose

 A headless CMS separates content management from content delivery.
 Content is stored in the CMS and delivered via API to any front-end — a website, mobile app, digital signage, smart TV, or any other interface.
 Best for enterprise and multi-channel publishing.

-CMS Best For
+Platform Best For

 Contentful Enterprise multi-channel content distribution